AI-Commandos/LLaMa2lang/README.md

 # Datasets and models

-We have created and will continue to create numerous datasets and models already.
+We have created and will continue to create numerous datasets and models already. **Want to help democratize LLMs?** Clone the repor and create datasets and models for other languages, then create a PR.

 ## Translated oasst1 datasets